adevuyst/kafka-demo/README.md

 #### Get a List of Subjects
 The rest api allows you to query for ```subjects```...listing the subjects in the schema registry can be accomplished by issuing a ```GET``` request to ```/subjects``` as shown [here](https://docs.confluent.io/current/schema-registry/docs/api.html#get--subjects)

+#### Get a List of Versions for a Subject
+The rest api allows you to query for the available versions of a specific subject using a get request as shown [here](https://docs.confluent.io/current/schema-registry/docs/api.html#get--subjects-(string-%20subject)-versions)

 ### Adding a Schema to the Schema Registry